-CJA 236∻ Criminal Law II
+CJA 236♦ 3 credits Criminal Law II

 Criminal code of the state of Illinois, including classification of crimes and their application to the justice system is covered.
 Legal rules governing police practices and procedures and the structure, definitions, and pertinent sections of law and procedure.
-CJA 219\$ recommended prior to this course.
-Lecture: 3 hours damentals of traffic-accident investigation are taught.
-CJA 111♦ recommended prior to this course.
-Lecture: 3 hours
+CJA 219\$\Display\$ recommended prior to this course.

-CJA 241☆ Traffic Enforcement & Administration
+CJA 241 3 credits Traffic Enforcement & Administration

-Development, purpose, enforcement and administration of traffic law and fun-
+Development, purpose, enforcement and administration of traffic law and fundamentals of traffic-accident investigation are taught.
+CJA 111� recommended prior to this course.

-CJA 246∻ Laws of Evidence
+CJA 246♦ 3 credits Laws of Evidence

 Evidence and the rules governing admissibility in court are explored.
 Elements necessary to establish criminal intent, search and seizure, and implications of the U.S. Supreme Court regarding evidence also are discussed.
-CJA 111 $\Leftrightarrow$ recommended prior to this course.
+CJA 111 recommended prior to this course.
 Lecture: 3 hours

-CJA 257∻ 3 credits Law Enforcement Administration
+CJA 257 \$\phi\$ 3 credits Law Enforcement Administration

 This course covers concepts and principles of organization and administration.
-CJA 111♦ recommended prior to this course.
-Lecture: 3 hours
+CJA 111� recommended prior to this course.

-CJA 296∻ 0.5-4 credits Special Topics in Criminal Justice
+CJA 296♦ 0.5-4 credits Special Topics in Criminal Justice

 This course is provided for the study of "special topics" related to the criminal justice system, including law enforcement issues, judicial concerns and decisions, and correctional ideologies.
 Delivery of subject matter will include, but not limited to, readings, discussion groups, guided research and field trips.
-Course may be repeated, if topics are different.
+Course may be repeated if topics are different.
 However, only three credits may be applied toward graduation requirements.
 Topics are selected on a basis of timeliness and interest.